Carpal Tunnel Chiropractor: A Guide to Relief

 At Lazar Spinal Care, we start by figuring out exactly what’s causing the problem.
 Our NeuroBioStructural Analysis helps us pinpoint the source of the nerve interference, whether it’s in your wrist, neck, or elsewhere.
 From there, we create a personalized plan that uses specific, non-invasive techniques to reduce pressure, decrease inflammation, and help your body heal itself.
 It’s about finding lasting wellness, not just temporary fixes.

-Gentle Adjustments for Your Spine and Wrists
+Precise Adjustments for Your Wrists, Elbows, and Spine

 One of the core ways a chiropractor can help with carpal tunnel is through gentle, precise adjustments.
 We can carefully adjust the small bones in your wrist and hand to create more space for the median nerve.
 This helps relax the surrounding tissues, taking pressure off the nerve and allowing your muscles to function properly again.
 But it doesn't stop at the wrist.
 Since all the nerves in your arm originate in your neck, we also assess your spinal alignment.
 A misalignment in the upper spine can affect nerve signals all the way down to your fingertips.
 By using specialized techniques like Quantum Spinal Mechanics (QSM3), we can correct these foundational issues, ensuring your entire nervous system is communicating clearly.